RobinHankin/lorentz/inst/JOSE/paper.md

-Educational models (in the sense of @possel2018) for Einstein's general theory of relativity [@einstein1907] tend to be physical [@possel2018]; but software examples would include the work of
-@hankin2021 for visualizing black holes and gravitational radiation.
+Educational models (in the sense of @possel2018) for Einstein's general theory of relativity [@einstein1907] tend to be physical [@possel2018]; but software examples would include the present author's software [@hankin2021] for visualizing black holes and gravitational radiation.

 # The ``lorentz`` package: summary of high-level functionality